muneeb3123/awesome-Books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
-"Special thanks to my coding partner "Alejandro " for their invaluable contributions to this project.
+"Special thanks to my coding partner "Chris Mutugi " for their invaluable contributions to this project.
 Their dedication, skills, and collaborative spirit were essential to our success."

 <!-- LICENSE -->